mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 ### Model architecture

-Our research will explore various \ac{CNN} architectures to determine the most effective approach for ISA detection.
-We will train and validate several models while experimenting with the following configuration choices.
+Our research explores various \ac{CNN} architectures to determine the most effective approach for ISA detection.
+We train and validate several models while experimenting with the following configuration choices.

 #### CNN size and complexity

 The size of the \ac{CNN} determines the amount of computation required to train the model.
-While we have significant amounts of computation power available, we will need to balance the computational complexity of the model with the available resources as well as the size and diversity of our dataset.
-We will also experiment with both one-dimensional and two-dimensional \ac{CNN} architectures to determine the most effective approach for our dataset.
+While we have significant amounts of computation power available, we need to balance the computational complexity of the model with the available resources as well as the size and diversity of our dataset.
+We also experiment with both one-dimensional and two-dimensional \ac{CNN} architectures to determine the most effective approach for our dataset.

 #### Embedding layers